 - Crew 450 – Analyzing the prevalence, course, and predictors of a syndemic of psychosocial health issues linked to HIV among young men who have sex with men (YMSM).

 - KIU!
 2.0 – Researching the efficacy of an online HIV prevention intervention for YMSM by addressing peer norms, personal vulnerability, behavioral intentions, and condom use.

-Extensive community ties have been a hallmark of the IMPACT Program since its inception, and we’re now proud to begin a historic collaboration with the Center on Halsted.
+Extensive community ties have been a hallmark of the IMPACT Program since its inception, and we collaborate with several community-based organizations throughout Chicago, including as a resident partner with the Center on Halsted.
 The Center on Halsted is the most comprehensive LGBT resource center in the Midwest and includes a large HIV testing program, a state-wide HIV/STD hotline, mental health serves, and a large and active youth program.
 The integration of the IMPACT Research Program within the Center facilitates the translation of research into practice, state-of-the art evaluation of practice, training of clinical-researchers in LGBT health, engagement of the LGBT community with research, and provides “on the ground” expertise to inform our research agenda and methods.

 Training the next generation of LGBT scholars